Graeme Beck is a multi award winning Sydney

 set ups over seven days for 45 seconds of edited footage.

-The most costly news story ever was the Centenary
+The most costly news story ever to date was the

 It was shown in 1500 cinemas within 48 hours.